razzmatazz/csharp-language-server/README.md

 - csharp-ls is not affiliated with Microsoft Corp.

 # TODO list
+ - cancellation support, most obvious to be needed when we have code lenses enabled;
  - hover issues:
    - nullable scalar values are not properly shown;
    - dotnet uses backticks for generic type names which is not ok when formatting them into markdown;